-Charles manipulates the duo’s massive black car off of the back streets of Kingsport and into the gravel driveway of Abuela Betty’s Chophouse.
-Abuela Betty’s Chophouse, known locally as The Pink Bitch, was little more than a run-down diner flanked with big rig equipped gas pumps.
-Its fame came in the form of Abuela Betty herself, an old white woman of admittedly no Latin descent that wears gold lamé scenic muʻumuʻus and way too much purple eye shadow and silver glitter for a woman of her 70 years, or any age for that matter.
+Charles manipulated the duo’s massive black car off of the back streets of Kingsport and into the gravel driveway of Abuela Betty’s Chophouse.
+Abuela Betty’s Chophouse, known locally as The Pink Bitch, was little more than a run-down diner flanked with big-rig equipped gas pumps.
+Its fame came in the form of Abuela Betty herself, an old white woman of admittedly no Latin descent that wore gold lamé scenic muʻumuʻus and way too much purple eye shadow and silver glitter for a woman of her 70 years, or any age for that matter.

-“Abuela Betty’s Chophouse,” Charles reads the name aloud questioningly, then the neon slogan, “Truck Stop Diner to the Stars.”
+“Abuela Betty’s Chophouse,” Charles read the name aloud questioningly, then the neon slogan, “Truck Stop Diner to the Stars.”

 “You want a cupcake, you go to Sugar Plum Fairy’s in Arkham, you want a steak and bitter coffee, you go to Abuela Betty’s Chophouse.”
-The Professor says.
+The Professor said.

-“Yes it does,” The Professor replies, as he answers his ringing cell phone.
+“Yes it does,” The Professor replied, as he answered his ringing cell phone.

-Charles navigates the metal mass of a Lincoln between two colossal old rusted trucks.
+Charles navigated the metal mass of a Lincoln between two colossal old rusted trucks.

-“Yes Harry,” The professor answers into the phone.
+“Yes Harry,” The Professor answered into the phone.

-“Kenneth called again,” The other end of the phone says.
-The voice is echoed and tinny as if in a chasm.
+“Kenneth called again,” The other end of the phone said.
+The voice was echoed and tinny as if in a chasm.

 “What did you tell him this time?”
-The professor questions with flippant concern.
+The Professor questioned with flippant concern.

 “What do you think I told him?
 I told him to fuck off!”
-Harry proclaims with frustration.
+Harry proclaimed with frustration.

 “Well, Harry, Kenneth is unstable but harmless.
 Keep him at bay.
 We’ll get around to him eventually.”

 “I’m not sure about that, Professor.
 He seemed a little… off?”
-Harry says.
+Harry said.